deecay/redmine_pivot_table/README.md

 With this plugin you can:
 * Analyze issues and activities by pivot tables and graphs
-* Drag and drop attributes to dynamiccaly change rows/columns configuration
+* Drag and drop attributes to dynamically change rows/columns configuration
+* Drilldown to issues by clicking on table cells
 * Save your configuration as queries

 ![Image](https://raw.github.com/wiki/deecay/redmine_pivot_table/images/table_simple.jpg)

 Requieres IE8 and above.
-PivotTable.js version included: May 20, 2016
+PivotTable.js version included: Dec 26, 2016

 ## Installation